MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/how-to-manage-pim-policies.md

 ## Step 2: Get policy assignments

-This returns the relationship between the role defnition and the policies.
+`Get-MgPolicyRoleManagementPolicyAssignment` returns the relationship between the role definition and the policies.

 ### Get all policy assignments